bluepeter/aws-lambda-nodejs-boilerplate/README.md

 # Simple AWS Lambda Node.js Boilerplate

 This is a simple Node.js AWS Lambda seed to get you going.
+It uses [node-lambda](https://github.com/motdotla/node-lambda) for locally running and deploying.
+It logs with Bunyan, and has a simple async waterfall in it's `index.js` to give you one approachin handling flow control in a Lambda function.

 ### Basic

-1. Install aws-sdk: `npm i -g aws-sdk`
+1. `npm i -g aws-sdk` to install AWS SDK if you haven't already.
-2. `npm i` in repo directory.
+2. `npm i` in repo directory to build node modules.
-3. Try it out! `npm run start` to run locally.
+3. `npm run start` to try it out (locally)!
 Everything works, right?
 Good!
    Let's get it into the cloud...
 4. Configure aws-sdk in your home directory.
 Ensure the Lambda-controlling `aws_access_key_id` and `aws_secret_access_key` are in, e.g., `~/.aws`.
 This way you don't have to keep this in `.env` which I prefer to keep in version control.
 5. Create a Lambda function on AWS.
-Edit `.env` and `package.json` to reflect the Lambda function name and ARN.
+Edit first two lines of `.env`; and function name in `package.json` to reflect the Lambda function name and ARN.
 6. `npm run deploy` to push into the cloud...
 7. Go to AWS Lambda console and test if it works.
 It does, right?
 Great!
 Start editing `index.js` to whatever you want.
+You can mock data in `event.json`.
+   Look at `deploy.env.example` if you want to send along secret variables (change name to `deploy.env`) that don't go to git.

 ### Advanced